multi-objective/moocore/python/README.md

 Introduction
 ============

-The goal of **moocore** is to collect fast implementations of core mathematical functions and algorithms for multi-objective optimization.
+The goal of **moocore** is to collect and document fast implementations of core mathematical functions and algorithms for multi-objective optimization.
 These functions include:

+ * Generate and transform nondominated sets.
- * Identifying and filtering dominated vectors.
+ * Identify and filter dominated vectors.
  * Quality metrics such as (weighted) hypervolume, epsilon, IGD, etc.
  * Computation of the Empirical Attainment Function.
 The empirical attainment function (EAF) describes the probabilistic distribution of the outcomes obtained by a stochastic algorithm in the